Universality in one-dimensional hierarchical coalescence processes: Model and results

 \subsection{Simple point processes}

-We denote by $\cN$ the family of locally finite subsets $\xi \subset \bbR$. $\cN$ is a measurable space endowed with the $\s$--algebra of measurable subsets generated by $A_1, \dots , A_k$ being bounded Borel sets in $\bbR$ and $n_1, \dots, n_k \in \bbN$.
+We denote by $\cN$ the family of locally finite subsets $\xi \subset\bbR$. $\cN$ is a measurable space endowed with the $\s$-algebra of measurable subsets generated by

+$A_1,\ldots, A_k$ being bounded Borel sets in $\bbR$ and $n_1,\ldots, n_k \in\bbN$.
 On $\cN$ one can define a metric such that the above measurable subsets correspond to the Borel sets \cite{MKK}.
-We call {\sl domains} the intervals $[x,x']$ between nearest--neighbor points $x,x'$ in $\xi\cup \{-\infty, +\infty\} $.
+We call \textit{domains} the intervals $[x,x']$ between nearest-neighbor points $x,x'$ in $\xi\cup\{-\infty, +\infty\} $.
 Note that the existence of the domain $[-\infty,x']$ corresponds to the fact that $\xi$ is bounded from the left and its leftmost point is given by $x'$.
 A similar consideration holds for $[x, \infty]$.
-Points of $\xi$ are also called {\sl domain separation points}.
+Points of $\xi$ are also called \textit{domain separation points}.
 Given a point $x\in \bbR$, we define

 with the convention that the infimum of the empty set is $\infty$.
-Note that if $x \in \xi$ then $d_x^\ell$ ($d_x^r$) is simply the length of the domain to the left (right) of $x$.
+Note that if $x \in\xi$, then $d_x^\ell$ ($d_x^r$) is simply the length of the domain to the left (right) of~$x$.

 We recall that a simple point process (shortly, SPP) is any measurable map from a probability space to the measurable space $\cN$.
 With a slight abuse of notation we will denote the realization of a SPP by $\xi$ while we will usually denote by $\cQ$ its law on the measurable space $\cN$.
-In what follows $\bbN$ ($\bbN_+$) will denote the set of nonnegative (positive) integers. \begin{definition}\ \begin{enumerate}[(i)] \item We say that a SPP $\xi$ is {\em left-bounded} if it has a leftmost point and has infinite cardinality. \item We say that a SPP $\xi$ is {\em $\bbZ$--stationary} if $\xi \subset \bbZ$ and its law $\cQ$ is invariant by $\bbZ$--translations, {\it i.e.} if for any $x \in \bbZ$ the random set $\xi-x$ has law $\cQ$. \item We say that a SPP $\xi$ is {\em stationary} if its law $\cQ$ is invariant under $\bbR$--translations, {\it i.e.} if for any $x \in \bbR$ the random set $\xi-x$ has law $\cQ$. \end{enumerate} \end{definition} Thanks to Theorem 1.2.2 in \cite{FKAS} and its adaptation to the lattice case, if $\xi$ is $\bbZ$--stationary or stationary, then a.s. the following dichotomy holds: $\xi$ is unbounded from the left and from the right or $\xi$ is empty.
-In the sequel we will always assume the first alternative to hold a.s. and we will write $ \xi=\{x_k: k \in \bbZ\}$ with the rules: $x_0 \leq 0 < x_1$ and $x_k < x_{k+1}$ for all $k \in \bbZ$.
-In the case of a left--bounded SPP, we enumerate the points of $\xi$ as $\{x_k; \ k \in \bbN\}$ in increasing order.
+In what follows $\bbN$ ($\bbN_+$) will denote the set of nonnegative (positive) integers. \begin{definition} (i) We say that a SPP $\xi$ is \textit{left-bounded} if it has a~leftmost point and has infinite cardinality.